-Pre-selected candidates for Visiting Experts shall be contacted directly by the Mission in preparation of deployment.
+Selected candidates for Visiting Experts shall be contacted directly by the Mission in preparation of deployment.
 Depending on the Country Risk Assessment, Visiting Experts are required to undertake the necessary security training.
-If required, Visiting Experts are provided with a HEAT-course (Hostile Environment Awareness Training) or e-Hest, in a location determined by the Mission.
-The Head of Mission may allow a deployment to a high risk mission area without having done the mission specific HEAT-course if, following recommendation of the Mission Security Office and in consultation with the EEAS Security Department, s/he determines that the individual possesses an adequate background and security awareness.
+If required, Visiting Experts should undergo if required a HEAT-course (Hostile Environment Awareness Training) or e-Hest.
+This will be addressed in the relevant planning documents and the Call for Contribution.